 There are many factors that can affect the performance of Virtual Machines (VMs) running on host hardware.
 One of these is how the VM interacts with NUMA (non-uniform memory access).

 This section provides an overview of NUMA and how it applies to Pexip Infinity Conferencing Nodes.
 It summarizes our recommendations and suggests best practices for maximizing performance.

-It is an architecture that divides the computer into a number of nodes, each containing one or more processor cores and associated memory.
+NUMA is an architecture that divides the computer into a number of nodes, each containing one or more processor cores and associated memory.
 A core can access its local memory faster than it can access the rest of the memory on that machine.
 In other words, it can access memory allocated to its own NUMA node faster than it can access memory allocated to another NUMA node on the same machine.

 The diagram (right) outlines the physical components of a host server and shows the relationship to each NUMA node.

-We strongly recommend that a Pexip Infinity Conferencing Node VM is deployed on a single NUMA node in order to avoid the loss of performance incurred when a core accesses memory outside its own node.
+We strongly recommend that a Pexip Infinity Conferencing Node VM is deployed on a single NUMA node to avoid the loss of performance incurred when a core accesses memory outside its own node.

 In practice, with modern servers, each socket represents a NUMA node.
 We therefore recommend that:

 - one Pexip Infinity Conferencing Node VM is deployed per socket of the host server